 - Serbia National Disaster Risk Management Program.
 Launched in 2015, following the 2014 floods in the Balkans, this program established the first national plan to protect Serbia’s development by reducing existing disaster risk, avoiding new risk, and responding more efficiently to disasters.

 - Disaster Risk Financing Analytics Project.
 Launched in 2015, this project aims to improve governments’ understanding of disaster risk finance and their capacity to make informed decisions about financing options.

 - European Union-South Asia Capacity Building for Disaster Risk Management Program.
 Launched in 2015, this program supports hydromet service delivery.
 It focuses on enhancing capacity among both regional bodies and the national organizations that manage disasters in the member states of the South Asia Association for Regional Cooperation.

-These projects have been key towards increasing country capacity for assessing and designing disaster risk management policy and solutions.
-This includes, for example, supporting the adoption of national policy frameworks for mainstreaming disaster and climate resilience across infrastructure and social sectors; and strengthening building codes and land use planning systems.
-Most notably, program activities have helped countries mobilize World Bank financing for resilient infrastructure investments.
+The Program is progressively contributing to increased country capacity in disaster risk-informed policy design and analysis; the adoption of national policy frameworks for mainstreaming disaster and climate resilience across infrastructure and social sectors; and strengthening building codes and land use planning systems.
+Additionally, activities are helping countries leverage World Bank investment financing for resilient infrastructure investments.

 Close cooperation with UN agencies is a cornerstone of GFDRR’s agenda.

 - Global Preparedness Partnership (GPP).
 This partnership with the V20 Group of climate-vulnerable nations involves the Food and Agriculture Organization (FAO), the Office for the Coordination of Humanitarian Affairs (OCHA), the United Nations Development Programme (UNDP), and the World Food Programme (WFP).
 Its goal is to build the capacity of the most risk-prone countries to respond to, and recover from, disasters and other hazards.